kedro-org/kedro/docs/source/visualisation/visualise_charts_with_plotly.md

 Then visualise with `kedro viz`

-You will see a new dataset type as an icon:
+The generated charts are shown as follows:

 ![](../meta/images/chart-icon.png).

-Click on the node to see a small preview of your Plotly chart in the metadata panel.
+Click on each of see a small preview in the metadata panel:

 ![](../meta/images/pipeline_visualisation_plotly_1.png)

-You can view the larger visualisation of the chart by clicking the 'Expand Plotly Visualisation' button on the bottom of the metadata panel.
+View the larger visualisation of the chart by clicking the 'Expand Plotly Visualisation' button on the bottom of the metadata panel.

 ![](../meta/images/pipeline_visualisation_plotly_expand_1.png)